Updated: May 2021, August 2021, January 2022

 - Health and safety violations

 - Production-critical equipment failures leading to unplanned downtime

 For businesses that rely heavily on their assets, particularly large organisations and enterprises tracking inventories across multiple sites, a fixed asset management solution is essential.
 As well as maximising value for money – according to the ISO 55000 international standard – asset management processes can reward businesses in various ways.

 Greater Visibility of Fixed Assets

-Through tracking solutions such as tagging and IoT devices, businesses are able to collect various forms of asset data and store it in a centralized fixed asset register.
+Through tracking solutions such as tagging and IoT devices, businesses are able to collect various forms of asset data and store it in a centralised fixed asset register.
 This can help to reduce costs associated with the loss or theft of equipment.
 As well as identify and eliminate ghost assets that a company may still be paying insurance premiums on.

 Having better visibility of assets also helps to improve stock control and inventory management.
 This is particularly useful for a business that relies on having spare parts available at the right time, such as a manufacturing operation.
-One company that saves millions of dollars each year through asset tracking is Air Canada, who track all their food carts used in airports around the world.
+One company that saves millions of dollars each year through asset tracking is Air Canada, which track all their food carts used in airports around the world.

-Maximize an Asset’s Useful Life
+Maximise an Asset’s Useful Life